bthalpin/Quality-README-Generator/generated-readme/README.md

 ## Installation
 To install the necessary dependencies, run the following command:

-    NONE
+    npm install

 ## Usage
-NOTHING
+Move README before running again if you want to save it

 ## License
-None
+This product is licensed under MIT

 ## Contributing
-NONE
+No Contributions

 ## Tests
 To run tests, run the following command:

-    NONE
+    npm test

 ## Questions
-If you have any questions about the repo, open an issue or contact me directly at <PLACEHOLDER>.
+If you have any questions about the repo, open an issue or contact me directly at <brian.t.halpin@gmail.com>.
 You can find more
-    of my work at [PLACEHOLDER](https://github.com/PLACEHOLDER).
+    of my work at [Brian Halpin](https://github.com/bthalpin).